After not so exciting winter collections, I was really glad to see interesting limited editions for spring.

 What intrigues me the most in White Cap polish is an interesting shimmer suspended in a milky white jelly base.
 Sparkle is a combination of regular shimmer/glitter and flakies.
 You can see gold, green, coppery-orange sparkles.
 And when I applied White Cap on the nail wheel I saw that there are blue particles hiding in there too.

 I wondered if I could use White Cap for layering, so I applied it over all the polishes in Anchors Away collection we ordered.

 I’ll definitively be buying more shades from this collection.
-If nothing else then I’m getting Maestra’s Ahoy!.
+If nothing else then I’m getting Maestra’s Ahoy!. :D

 Maestra prepared swatches and comparisons for Ahoy! and Starboard so please read on.

 Ahoy! is probably the most popular shade in this collection.
-It’s a raspberry shade with jelly base and irregularly shaped gold glitter.
+It’s a raspberry shade with a jelly base and irregularly shaped gold glitter.
 Interesting shade.
 I totally understand, why people love it.
 But I’m not crazy about it.
 Yes, I like it, but that’s it.

-I wondered how Ahoy! would look like layered over black and how it’s compared to OPI’s Let Me Entertain You from the Burlesque collection.
+I wondered how Ahoy! would look layered over black and how it’s compared to OPI’s Let Me Entertain You from the Burlesque collection.
 Here’s the comparison.

 Let Me Entertain You is darker, which is a good thing for me.
 It also has glitter that flashes purple.
-All in all I like LMEY better.
+All in all, I like LMEY better.

 I couldn’t find a dupe for Starboard in my collection of nail polishes.
 Ciate’s Stilletto is the closest I have.